Dean Witter Reynolds: Investment banking

 Dean Witter also operated as an investment banking firm, even before its merger with Morgan Stanley.
-Like many of its peers, Dean Witter provides a range of advisory services to corporate clients including mergers and acquisitions, divestitures, leveraged buyouts, restructurings and recapitalizations.
-The Company generally does not commit capital to merchant banking transactions.
+Like many of its peers, Dean Witter provided a range of advisory services to corporate clients including mergers and acquisitions, divestitures, leveraged buyouts, restructurings and recapitalizations.
+The Company generally did not commit capital to merchant banking transactions.

 However, the firm always maintained a strong connection between its investment banking business and its core business focused on individual investors.
 As a result, the investment banking division was involved in the research, development, and origination of investment products focused on individual investors including limited partnerships and other retail-oriented products.

 The company's InterCapital subsidiary, with $90.0 billion of assets under management as of December 31, 1996, was one of the largest investment management businesses in the U.S.

 Credit cards (Discover Card and Novus)

 Dean Witter was also active in the issuance of credit cards through its Discover Card business.
 Discover Card, which today operates is the company's most widely held proprietary general-purpose credit card and generated a majority of Credit Services' revenues and net income in 1996.
 Prior to its merger, Dean Witter's credit cards business accounted for 52% and 47% of the company's net income in 1995 and 1996, respectively.